 Staying warm and dry all begins with the crucial first layer.

 I wanted to make sure the quality was nice and the material was moisture-wicking for ultimate comfort and moveability.
+I needed to purchase ALL new thermal gear for our Colorado trip and couldn’t use anything that we’d bought for North Carolina.

 I know I have been mentioning to size up for items with the ability to wear multiple seasons and pass down to siblings in mind, but when it comes to long underwear, the fit is important.